sbraz/check_smart/README.md

 ./check_smart.py --non-checked-metrics -D /dev/sda
 ```

-Check the help for all options:
+Check the help for a description of all avaliable options:
 ```
 ./check_smart.py -h
 ```